GEOLYTIX/xyz/readme.md

 ### Password reset

 Password reset works the same way as the registration.
 The hashed password is overwritten in the ACL and account verification is removed.
 A new verification token is sent to the user.
-The account will be verified again with the new password once the account holder ascertains access to the email account by following the link containing the verification token.
-Administrator do not need to approve the account again.
-Changing the password resets failed login attempts to 0.
+The account will be verified again with the new password once the account holder ascertains access to the email account by following the link containing the verification token. *Administrator do **not** need to approve the account again.* Changing the password resets failed login attempts to 0.
-* It is possible to set the new password to the old password.

 ### Failed login attempts